 As the massive cohort of baby boomers continues to age, the number of surgeries for artificial knee, hip, ankle and other joint replacement continues to accelerate at a steady pace.

-The 5 biggest exporters of artificial joints by value are the Netherlands, United States, Ireland, Switzerland and Belgium.
-Combined, that quintet of leading suppliers accounted for roughly seven-tenths (69.4%) of artificial joints sold on international markets during 2020.
+The 5 biggest exporters of artificial joints by value are the Netherlands, Ireland, United States of America, Switzerland and Belgium.
+Collectively, that quintet of leading suppliers accounted for over seven-tenths (71.5%) of artificial joints sold on international markets during 2021.

 Smaller percentages came from Oceania (0.2%) led by Australia, then Latin America (0.1%) excluding Mexico but including the Caribbean, and Africa (0.03%).

 Top Artificial Joints Exporters by Country

 Below are the 15 countries that exported the highest dollar value worth of artificial joints during 2022.